Lemon Eucalyptus, Lemon-Scented Gum

 Corymbia citriodora (Hook.)
 K.D.Hill & L.A.S.Johnson is the correct and accepted scientific name for the Lemon Eucalyptus.
 The genus and species were named and described as such by Kenneth D. Hill and Lawrence Alexander Sidney Johnson in Telopea in 1995.
 It was previously named Eucalyptus citriodora by William Jackson Hooker in the Journal of an Expedition into the Interior of Tropical Australia in 1848.

-Plants of the World Online by Kew lists 91 species in the Corymbia genus (as of 1-18-21 when I am updating this page).
-It is a member of the plant family Myrtaceae with 132 genera.
-Those numbers could change as updates are made.
+As of 12-4-21 when this page was last updated, Plants of the World Online by Kew lists 91 species in the Corymbia genus.
+It is a member of the plant family Myrtaceae with 126 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 My Lemon Eucalyptus was sent by mistake by Wellspring Gardens in the spring of 2009.
 In fact, there were 2.
 They both did very well until I had to leave them behind in February 2013 when I sold the mansion in Mississippi and returned to the family farm in mid-Missouri.
 Corymbia citriodora have strange textured, long pointed leaves that have a stout lemon scent.
 One of them was branched out into 3 stems when it arrived and the other had a single stem and grew to almost 8 feet tall by the time I left.
 I kept them in the sunroom and on the front porch during the winter and outside in the backyard when it was warmer.